zbrachinara/quicksweeper-doc/src/area_attack.md

 x and y are the coordinates of the square that the player is revealing, as base-10 strings. \n is a newline.
 For example: "10\n9"

 Messages from server to client:
+When a player joins, they are given an initial message with the parameters of the game.
+This message is "multiplayer minesweeper\nb\np", where b is the boardsize as a base-10 integer, and p is the probability that a square is a mine.
+All subsequent messages have the following form:
 "x\ny\nbd"
 x and y are coordinates in base 10, representing the location of the event. "\n" is the newline character. b is a one-byte code indicating the type of event. d is the data associated with the event.